frohro/6302view/README.md

 1. [Download this repo](https://github.com/almonds0166/6302view/archive/master.zip) and extract the contents to an unzipped folder.

-2. Copy the `6302view/` folder that contains the C/C++ library to your [Arduino libraries folder](https://www.arduino.cc/en/guide/libraries).
+2. Copy the inner `6302view/` folder that contains the C/C++ library to your [Arduino libraries folder](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer).
-   * On Windows and Mac, the folder is usually named `libraries/` and is located in `Arduino/` in your Documents folder.
-   * On Linux, the folder is sometimes named `Sketchbook/` and located in your home folder.

 3. Install the Python dependencies `websockets` and `pyserial` using `pip`.